MaJerle/c-code-style/README.md

 SET_POINT(&p, 3, 4);        /* Set point to position 3, 4.
 This evaluates to... */
 (&p)->px = (3); (&p)->py = (4); /* ... to this.
 In this example it is not a problem. */

-/* Consider this ugly code which may some programmers to (not recommended, but valid) */ if (a)                      /* If a is true */
+/* Consider this ugly code, however it is valid by C standard (not recommended) */ if (a)                      /* If a is true */
     if (b)                  /* If b is true */ SET_POINT(&p, 3, 4);/* Set point to x = 3, y = 4 */